ShebinSp/Master_Go/arrays_in_Go/declaring_arrays/notes.md

    The array called accounts that consists of 3 integers has it's type [3]int

 * we can access the index of an array by index number and Index of an array starts from zero, means the first value in the array will be at index zero [0].

+### Multi dimensional arrays

+* An array inside the array is called multidimensional array like matrix.

+### **Arrays Equality**

+* *2 arrays are equal if they have the same length and the same elements in the same order; so order matters.
+Then the equal assignment operator creates a copy of an array, the arrays are not connected, are saved in different memory locations.*